 Hello and welcome to the website of the New England Hebrew Farmers of the Emanuel Society!

-Because the formation "of the Emanuel Society" really has no historic precedent, we have recently come to believe that these words were added in order to created the acronym "NEHFES."
-With one more "h," it spells the Hebrew word "nefesh" - which means soul or spirit, a perfect encapsulation of their pioneering community.
+Because the formation "of the Emanuel Society" has no historic precedent, we have recently come to realize that these words were added in order to created the acronym "NEHFES."
+With one more "h," it spells the Hebrew word "nefesh" - which means soul or spirit, a perfect encapsulation of their pioneering efforts.

-Currently, our 47 descendant/members reside in 14 states: Arizona, California, Connecticut, Colorado, Florida, Georgia, Illinois, Indiana, Maryland, Massachusetts, Michigan, New Jersey, New York, Wisconsin and Canada, and represent 17 of the more than 50 NEHFES families that lived in Chesterfield's Russian Jewish Immigrant community from 1890 until the late 1930's.
+Currently, our 49 descendant/members reside in 14 states - Arizona, California, Connecticut, Colorado, Florida, Georgia, Illinois, Indiana, Maryland, Massachusetts, Michigan, New Jersey, New York, Wisconsin and Canada, and represent 17 of the more than 50 NEHFES families that lived in Chesterfield's Russian Jewish Immigrant community from 1890 until the late 1930's.